artyom-mameev/fast-study-notes/README.md

 **Fast Study Notes** is a cross-platform GUI note-taking application written in Java/JavaFX that provides convenient tools for taking notes from fragments of digital study materials or documentation.
-The main feature of the application is easy work with scans of textbooks with poorly recognized text via OCR.
-When copying material from such textbooks, there is no need to constantly correct recognition mistakes, which can often be duplicated for the same character combination, since the application allows to automatically correct such mistakes using an extensible dictionary.
-The application has a simple architecture that allows for easy expansion of supported document formats and a functional user interface that is optimized to perform the required tasks.
+The main feature of the application is convenient work with scans of textbooks with poorly recognized text.
+When copying material from such textbooks, there is no need to constantly correct recognition mistakes, which can often be duplicated for the same character combinations, since the application allows to automatically correct such mistakes using an extensible dictionary.
+The application has a simple architecture that allows for easy expansion of supported document formats and a target-specific user interface that is optimized to perform the required tasks.
 During the development process special attention was paid to the simplicity and readability of the code, as well as the ease of support.
 The project is covered by unit